 The importance of concrete garage insulation and lining out

 The importance of concrete garage insulation and lining out can be found here in our handy guide.
 With concrete garages being used for more and more purposes we often get asked about garage insulation and lining them out.
-If your concrete garage is going to be somewhere you will spend a lot of time there’s a good chance you will want to find out the best ways of insulating and lining out your concrete garage.
+This is particularly important if you plan to store items in your garage that are prone to moisture damage or damp.
+So if your concrete garage is going to be somewhere you will spend a lot of time or used to store delicate or perishable items we would recommend you find out the best ways of insulating and lining out your concrete garage.
 So here are some top tips to lining out your building.

 A sectional concrete shed or garage is a very versatile building with a huge array of different uses.
 From simple storage to a workshop, home gym or music room the possibilities are endless.
 In fact only around 25% of garage owners actually park their cars in them!
 Over the years we have seen some very inventive ways of using concrete garages!